griffithlab/rnaseq_tutorial_wiki/Expression.md

 ## PRACTICAL EXERCISE 7

-Assignment: Calculate expression for your alignments (bam files) from [Practical Exercise 6](https://github.com/griffithlab/rnaseq_tutorial/wiki/Alignment#practical-exercise-6).
+Assignment: Use StringTie to Calculate transcript-level expression estimates for the alignments (bam files) you created in [Practical Exercise 6](https://github.com/griffithlab/rnaseq_tutorial/wiki/Alignment#practical-exercise-6).

+* Hint: You should have six commands for 3 replicates each of tumor and normal samples.

 Solution: When you are ready you can check your approach against the [Solutions](https://github.com/griffithlab/rnaseq_tutorial/wiki/Solutions#practical-exercise-7---expression)